maminyazdi/DA4RDM-WebApplication/README.md

 Modules should adhere to the following interface: func(dataframe, options{args*}) -> {dataframe, additional_results'}.

 ### Output formats
-Your project should store a pandas dataframe back to the path found in
+Your project must return a dataframe object.
+It should return the results of the pipeline.
+The dataframe will be stored at

 > session_information["data_location"]